 Of notice for gym owners, the trampoline is stackable if you plan on getting a set of them.

-Unfortunately, the trampoline doesn’t come with extras, save for an exercise DVD.
-You get a set of rubber feet to keep is stable and silent.
-Take care not to lose them when moving the trampoline around.
+Unfortunately, the trampoline doesn’t come with any extras, but do include exercise DVD as it will provide extra value.
+You get a set of rubber feet to keep is stable and silent – take care not to lose them when moving the trampoline around.

-The trampoline comes with 36 bungee cords named ‘EnduroLast XF’.
+The trampoline comes with 36 bungee cords (10mm/ 0.4″) named ‘EnduroLast XF’ and capable of delivering 1.6 million bounce cycles.
 Marketing babble notwithstanding, these cords are very well-made and feature JumpSports’ patented technology.

 The tension of the cords can be adjusted to 7 levels for various types of exercises and jumper weights.
 You can experiment freely to see what level is the best for you.
 The bounce correspondingly changes, but it can always be set so that it’s lovely, smooth and cushioned.